cubefs/cubefs/docs/source/design/objectnode.rst

      :align: center

 The ObjectNode is a functional subsystem node.
 It fetch volume view (volume topology) on demand from Resource Manager (Master).
-Each ObjectNode communicate with metadata subsystem (MetaNode) and data subsystem (DataNode) directly.
+Each ObjectNode communicate with metadata subsystem (MetaNode) and replica-subsystem (DataNode) directly.

-ObjectNode is stateless design with high scalability and it have ability to operate all files stored in the CubeFS cluster which it belong to directly without any volume-mount operation.
+ObjectNode is stateless design with high scalability and it have ability to operate all files stored in the CubeFS cluster which it belong to directly without any volume-mount operation. *not support ec-volume temporarily*

 Features
 ---------